celia-tois/offline-chess-tournament-program/README.md

 $ python main.py
 ```

-## How to generate a new flake report?
+## How to generate a new flake report
 1. Open the Terminal
 2. Go to the project folder:
 ```